metabrainz/musicbrainz-docker/README.md

 ## Development setup

+Required disk space is much lesser than normal setup: 15GB to be safe.

 For local development of MusicBrainz Server, you can run the below commands instead of following the above [installation](#installation):